coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_script.md

 Slurm array jobs have the advantage of being an integral part of slurm, so you can use features like mail notification once the whole job is done.
-The difference between a "normal" job and an array job is that an arrayjob runs the same code multiple times with the only difference between the jobs being the `$SLURM_ARRAY_JOB_ID` variable.
+The difference between a "normal" job and an array job is that an array-job runs the same code multiple times with the only difference between the jobs being the `$SLURM_ARRAY_JOB_ID` variable.
 The values for the variable are defined in the submission script using the `--array` parameter, which can take either ranges (`--array=[0-3]`, four jobs with array id 0,1,2 and 3) or individual numbers (`--array=1,3,6` three jobs with id 1,3 and 6).
 However you can only use integer values for this, so if you need any other input, you will either need to convert the numbers in your code, or keep hard coded variable lists in your code, which makes it less flexible.